Savings, retirement and pensions

 Retirement plan

-Retirement plan | |
+| Retirement Plan | |

-Advantages | Disadvantages |
+| Advantages | Disadvantages |

-Advantages | Disadvantages |
+| Advantages | Disadvantages |

-Better profitability and more diversity in function of our economic characteristics and the risk profile. | Low liquidity.
-In case of very specific exceptions money can be collected before retirement. |
+| Higher profitability and greater diversity depending on our economic characteristics and risk profile. | Low liquidity.
+Only in very exceptional cases can the money be withdrawn before retirement. |

 Related products